-If you're interested in starting to learn some important Bible verses, here is a list that you can work through.
+Or, if you’d rather work on this on your own , here is a list that you can work through.
 I encourage you to memorize one Bible verse each week, or even just one each month.
 Commit the verse to perfect memory–word for word–and remember the book and verse number too.

 In my opinion, here are the best 10 Bible verses to memorize, five from the Old Testament, and five from the New Testament:

 Love the Lord your God with all your heart and with all your soul and with all your strength.Deuteronomy 6:5

 Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for the Lord your God is with you wherever you go.Joshua 1:9

 The name of the Lord is a fortified tower; the righteous run to it and are safe.Proverbs 18:10

 Now all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the duty of every human being.Ecclesiastes 12:13